bruce-one/server-timing/README.md

 - options.enabled: boolean, default `true`
 - options.trailers: boolean, default `false`, use HTTP trailers rather than HTTP headers - only when the request is http 1.1 or greater
+- options.completeTimingsOnEnd: boolean, default `true`, only effective when using trailers, automatically call endTime for all uncompleted timers when setting trailers

 # Result